A DIAMOND'S CUT

 Bowties are never mentioned in grading reports, and online diamond distributors can’t always provide you with visual assurance.

 When diamonds are cut too shallow, the internal reflections of the girdle can be seen in the table fact, creating an image of a gray ring that is visually distracting.
 These stones suffer from a lack of brilliance, and the ring can sometimes resemble an I3 type inclusion.
 The severity of the fisheye can depend on factors such as:

 - Shallow pavilion angles—shallow depth can cause light rays to be reflected from the girdle back through the table.
 The light reflects in a way that causes less brilliance and makes pronounces cut defects

 - Large table facet — Larger tables reduce refraction

 Fisheye can occur in fancy shape diamonds as well!
 Shapes like ovals, pears, and hearts can exhibit this effect if they are cut with a bad combination of angles.
 The fish eye phenomenon is an indication of a very poor cut, which makes any diamond dull and lifeless.

 If you have 3 GIA triple excellent diamonds, how can you tell which one has the best light performance?
 This is where tools like the ASET (Angular Spectrum Evaluation Tool) and IdealScope come in.

 The simplicity of the IdealScope brings a certain degree of lucidity to the table.
-You do not really need any gemological qualification to figure out which aspects of an idealscope image to pay attention to.
-Red is desirable and indicates light return while diamonds with too many white areas indicate problems with light leakage.
+You do not need any gemological qualification to figure out which aspects of an idealscope image to pay attention to.
+Red is desirable and indicates light return, while diamonds with too many white areas indicate problems with light leakage.